 Lynda is a Professor of Management Practice at London Business School where she directs the program ‘Human Resource Strategy in Transforming Companies’ – considered the world’s leading program on human resources.

 For over seven years she has led the Future of Work Consortium which has brought executives from close to 100 companies together both virtually and on a bespoke collaborative platform.

-Lynda has written extensively about the interface between people and organizations.
-Her eight books have been translated into more than 15 languages.
-They cover the link between business and HR strategy (Human Resource Strategy: corporate rhetoric, individual reality and Living Strategy), the new ways of working (The Democratic Enterprise), the rise of complex collaboration (Hot Spots and Glow) and the impact of a changing world on employment and work (The Shift).
-Lynda’s case on BP won the EECH best case of the year, her article on ‘signature processes’ the MIT Sloan award, and in 2012 The Shift received the best business book of the year award in Japan.
-Her latest book The Key (published in early 2014) looks at the impact of the changing world on corporate practices, processes and leadership.
+Over the last 20 years Lynda has written extensively about the interface between people and organisations.
+Her eight books cover the link between business and HR strategy (Living Strategy), the new ways of working (The Democratic Enterprise), the rise of complex collaboration (Hot Spots and Glow) and the impact of a changing world on employment and work (The Shift).
+In 2012 The Shift received the business book of the year award in Japan and has been translated into more than 15 languages.
+In 2015 The Key won the CMI Management Book of the Year.
+This book looks at the impact of the changing world on corporate practices and processes and on leadership.

 In June 2016, Lynda launched The 100-Year Life: Living and Working in an Age of Longevity, co-written with Andrew Scott, Professor of Economics at London Business School.

 Lynda’s work has been acknowledged globally – she has won the Tata prize in India; in the US she has been named as the annual Fellow of NAHR and won the CCL prize; whilst in Australia she has won the HR prize.
 Lynda is a Fellow of the World Economic Forum and has chaired the WEF Council of Leadership.
 She has served as a judge on the FT Business Book of the Year panel, chairs the Drucker prize panel and is on the governing body of London Business School.